The Bankrate promise

 Uninsured drivers who get hit by an insured driver and sustain serious injuries may be able to file a claim with their health insurance company to get reimbursed for their medical bills.
-Having a car insurance policy not only protects you from the state’s penalties for driving uninsured, it also protects your finances from the fallout of at-fault losses and entitles you to greater compensation if you are not at fault for an accident.
+Having a car insurance policy not only protects you from driving without insurance penalties, it also protects your finances from the fallout of at-fault losses and entitles you to greater compensation if you are not at fault for an accident.

 Frequently asked questions

 The best car insurance in New Jersey is different for every driver.
 It depends on a number of factors, like your budget, what discounts you can take advantage of, what type of coverage you need and how much coverage you need.
 New Jersey drivers should shop around and compare providers to figure out which car insurance company is best for their unique needs.